LGBTQ culture in Leeds: Post-2000

 Leeds saw one of the country's very first civil partnerships, which took place at 8 a.m. on 21 December 2005, between entrepreneur Terry George and Michael Rothwell.
 The couple signed the register at Bar Fibre on Lower Briggate after being granted a special licence.

 The first Leeds Gay Pride was held on 6 August 2006, and saw a parade and open-topped pink bus make their way through the streets of the city centre.
 Taking place every year since, the event has grown to involve many local businesses and increasing numbers of attendees, reported at over 40,000 in 2016.
 In the same year, its contribution to the city's economy was calculated at over £3 million.

 LGBT students at the city's universities continue to be politically active.
 In March 2017, they rallied in Victoria Gardens against gay concentration camps in Chechnya.

 Female students organized a "women-centric queer dance party" called Scissors at Leeds University Union in January 2017.
 The publicity stated: "It’s no secret that too often the LGBTQ+ scene focuses on white, gay, slim, and able-bodied men; we aim to offset this balance creating a space where everyone can feel free to be themselves and dance."

 On 26 September 2018, The Hyde Park Book Club, a venue in Hyde Park, Leeds, held an event called LGBTQ The Music 2, presented by Come Play With Me, celebrating LGBTQ+ people in music.

 In January 2019, Leeds-based brewery Anthology created a new beer to celebrate LGBT History Month, with 10p from every pint donated to Stonewall.
+Also in 2019, The Bookish Type, an independent LGBTQ+ run bookshop, opened inside the Merrion Centre.
+In 2023, the shop moved to Great George Street at a larger venue.

+Post 2020

+In 2021, a census by the UK Office for National Statistics recorded less than 5% answering positively to the LGB+ sexual orientation category.
+According to the same census, 0.25% of the population's gender is different to the one assigned to them at birth.

+In 2024, Leeds City Museum celebrated the 50th anniversary of the conference Transvestism and Transsexualism in Modern Society, which was held in the city in 1974.
+The event at the museum, celebrated trans history from Leeds, Yorkshire, and further afield.
+It was co-organised by GossipGrrrl, a local researcher, curator and artist.
+The Museum of Transology was also present, collecting donations for its collection..

+The Leeds Civic Trust organised a blue plaque unveilingat Leeds University Union, commemorating the anniversary of the event.